freeCodeCamp/guide/src/pages/agile/invest/index.md

 **S** | **small**
 **T** | **testable**

-When you are grooming and sizing the User Stories in the backlog, the INVEST mnemonic can help you determine if they are ready
+When you are refining and sizing the User Stories in the backlog, the INVEST mnemonic can help you determine if they are ready

 - Independent
   - The story is as distinct as possible from the other stories.
 Avoid "2-stories in one".